 Blocks

 Blocks are the basic building blocks of a quantum circuit in Yao.
-It simply means a quantum operator, thus, all the blocks have matrices in principal and one can get its matrix by mat
+It simply means a quantum operator, thus, all the blocks have matrices in principal and one can get its matrix by mat.
+The basic blocks required to build an arbitrary quantum circuit is defined in the component package YaoBlocks.

 Primitive Blocks